Why Create an Email Sequence

 You see, I've written some pretty valuable emails about hashtags, webinars, and pulling yourself up by your bootstraps.
 But only the people who were on my list at the time could see those emails.
 Which is kind of crazy because this means people who are new to my list miss out on that valuable information.

-I can set up my automation sequence so that it only sends mid-week, so it looks like a regular newsletter.
+You can set up my automation sequence so that it only sends mid-week, so it looks like a regular newsletter.

 A couple of things to keep in mind

-• Not everyone will be receiving the same content at the same time.
+Not everyone will be receiving the same content at the same time.
 (That's a littttttle bit hard for my Type A brain to comprehend, but we'll get there.)

-• You can still repurpose blog and email content.
+You can still repurpose blog and email content.
 They won't line up perfectly but that's ok!
-Blog posts help your SEO, emails nuture your list.
+Blog posts help your SEO; emails nuture your list.

-• You can send a campaign/broadcast to promote a timely event.
+You can send a campaign/broadcast to promote a timely event.
 If you're promoting a webinar or even a group program that has a specific start date, you can send a "newsletter" about that… just send it as a regular campaign, not part of your automation sequence.

-• If you have an evergreen offer, you can include that in your automation sequence so you're always making offers.
+If you have an evergreen offer, you can include that in your automation sequence so you're always making offers.

 When this works best

 This system works best if you can write content consistently, so you always have a full automation sequence.
-It's especially helpful to batch a few newsletters at once, so you can keep your sequence "topped off."
+It's especially helpful to batch a few newsletters at once, so you can keep your sequence "topped up."

 When this would be a little awkward